Madison, WI Condo Market Trends:

 This table shows the monthly, year-to-date and annual condo listing expiration rate for every time period dating back to January, 2000.

 The number of new listings entering the Madison condo has been low by historical standards.
-A total of 81 condo listings entered the market in January - the third lowest total dating back to the year 2000.
+A total of 58 condo listings entered the market in February - the second lowest total dating back to the year 2000.

 A total of 1,144 new listings entered the Madison condo market in 2018.
 This was a low level by historical standards.